-Berkeley, California: The Fish HouseThe scales will fall from your eyes after you've seen this eclectic private home.
+Berkeley, California: Tsui Fish HouseThe scales will fall from your eyes after you've seen this eclectic private home.
 Built in 1995 by architect Eugene Tsui, who says it's one of the world's safest dwellings.
 And inspired by a tardigrade (aka a waterbear, a tiny alien-looking animal).

 - Mathews Street between Ward and Oregon.